Tzachi Zamir: Academic career

 Zamir studied at the Hebrew University of Jerusalem and Tel-Aviv University, going on to be a Rothschild and Fulbright postdoctoral fellow in philosophy at The University of Chicago.
 He joined the English department of the Hebrew University of Jerusalem in 2004 as a lecturer, and is now Professor of English and General & Comparative Literature.

 Zamir is the author of the 2006 book Double Vision: Moral Philosophy and Shakespearean Drama and the 2007 book Ethics & the Beast: A Speciesist Argument for Animal Liberation, both published by Princeton University Press.
 His 2014 book Acts: Theater, Philosophy, and the Performing Self was published by the University of Michigan Press.
 In 2018, he published both the monograph Ascent: Philosophy and Paradise Lost and the edited collection Shakespeare's Hamlet: Philosophical Perspectives with Oxford University Press, and in 2020 he published Just Literature: Philosophical Criticism and Justice with Routledge.

 While most contemporary scholars involved with animal ethics have written in favour of veganism, Zamir however has defended vegetarianism.

-Personal life

-Zamir lives with his wife and three children in Hod HaSharon.